apiaryio/api-blueprint/Tutorial.md

 ## Metadata

-At the top of our blueprint, you will find a metadata section.
+At the very top of this Blueprint, you will find a metadata section.
 In this case we have specified that "FORMAT" has the value of "1A".
 The format keyword is to specify the version, or format of API Blueprint we're using.
 In this case 1A.

 The metadata section allows you to place information for use by [tooling around API Blueprint][Tooling Section].
 For example, [Apiary.io](https://apiary.io/) uses a piece of metadata called `HOST`.
 When specified, it allows you to specify where an implementation of the API can be found.